 Open the survey in a web browser

-- Click the icon next to the Data tab.
+- Click the icon next to the Settings tab.

 A link to the survey form appears with buttons to copy the URL or scan its QR code.
 (This is the same link for web browsers that you saw on the Collaborate tab.)
 This is another method for accessing the link to open the survey form in a web browser.
 The buttons offer quick access to share the URL with the public and members of your ArcGIS organization so they can open and complete the survey.

 - Click the Survey URL link to open the HOA Emergency Preparedness survey.